IIIF/api/source/api/search/0.9/index.md

 ### 4.2.
 Response

-The response is a list of very simple objects that include the term and its number of occurrences.
-The number of terms provided is determined by the server.
-The matching term is given as the value of the `match` property, and the number of occurences is the integer value of the `count` property.
+The response is a list (a "search:TermList") of simple objects that include the term, a link to the search for that term, and the number of matches that search will have.
+The number of terms provided in the list is determined by the server.
-The term objects are of `@type` "search:Term", and this _MAY_ be included explicitly but it is not necessary.

-Parameters that were not processed by the service _MUST_ be returned in the response in the `ignored` property of the main "TermList" object.
+Parameters that were not processed by the service _MUST_ be returned in the `ignored` property of the main "TermList" object.
+The value _MUST_ be an array of strings.

+The objects in the list of terms are all of `@type` "search:Term", and this _MAY_ be included explicitly but is not necessary.
+The Term object has a number of possible properties:

+  * The matching term is given as the value of the `match` property, and _MUST_ be present.
+  * The link to the search to perform is the value of the `url` property, and this _MUST_ be present.
+  * The number of matches for the term is the integer value of the `count` property, and _SHOULD_ be present.
+  * A label to display instead of the match can be given as the value of the `label` property, and _MAY_ be present.
+There may be more than one label given, to allow for internationaliation.

 The terms _SHOULD_ be provided in ascending alphabetically sorted order, but other orders are allowed, such as by the term's count descending to put the most common matches first.